Kimlin Tam Ashing, Ph.D.: Addressing the Unique Challenges of Minority Cancer Patients

-1. Studies show that minority groups in the U.S. still bear a greater cancer burden than nonminorities.
+1. Studies show that minority groups in the U.S. still bear a greater cancer burden than whites.
 What are the key factors behind this?

 The greater cancer burden for ethnic minorities is not an isolated health disparity.
-Unfortunately, they suffer from a greater overall disease burden.
-African-Americans and Native American/Alaskan Natives (NA/ANs) have the highest cancer incidence and death.
-Latinos have the highest incidence of childhood cancers and cancers due to infectious and/or environment impact.
-Asian-Americans have the lowest cancer screening rates.
-Ethnic minorities, in particular NA/ANs, Asians and Pacific Islanders, are least likely to be included in cancer studies despite their increasing representation among cancer patients and survivors.
+Unfortunately, we suffer from a greater overall disease burden.
+African-Americans and Native American/Alaskan Natives (NA/ANs) have the highest cancer incidence and death, Latinos have the highest incidence of childhood cancers and cancers due to infectious and/or environment impact, and Asian-Americans have the lowest cancer screening rates.
+Ethnic minorities, in particular NA/ANs, Asians and Pacific Islanders and immigrant populations, are least likely to be included in cancer studies despite their increasing representation among cancer patients and survivors.

 A lack of research on how to reach our most medically vulnerable about prevention is one of the key factors contributing to these disparities.
 The scientific community must join forces with our most at-risk communities so that our scientific advances bear the most fruit for the greatest good.

 Additionally, we need more policies and infrastructure to promote healthy communities, especially in low-income neighborhoods.
-Improving access to affordable and timely preventive, screening, diagnostic and therapeutic care would make a huge difference, as well.
+Communities of color and other disenfranchised groups have long felt and known that place matters.
+Residential-spatial segregation matters.
+In the scientific world, we are now seeing increasing evidence that that's true.
+For these economically challenged communities, improving access to affordable and timely preventive, screening, diagnostic and therapeutic care would make a huge difference.

 2. What kind of progress should people expect in the next five to 10 years?

-In 10 years our society will be about 50 percent ethnic minority.
-We will experience an awakening and prioritization of scientific, clinical and policy agendas focusing on cancer prevention and control to address the needs of our increasingly diverse population and achieve health equity.
-We must strengthen communitywide health-improvement efforts that integrate medical, social and behavioral health strategies and targets, e.g., improving on smoking and tobacco control efforts.
+In less than 10 years, our society will be 50 percent ethnic minority.
+I believe we will experience a prioritization of scientific, clinical and policy agendas focusing on cancer prevention and control to address the needs of our increasingly diverse population in order to maintain a healthy, productive and viable society.
+We must strengthen communitywide health-improvement efforts that integrate medical, social and behavioral health strategies and intervention.

-3. What is the main thing people don’t know about this topic, and should?
+3. What is the main thing people don’t know about this topic?

-Community advocacy and engagement is key to addressing our persistent cancer inequities.
+Caring clinicians supported by responsive health policy and political leaders are urgent and necessary.
+As well, community advocacy and engagement are key to addressing our persistent cancer inequities.
 An activated community can change funding, research, and clinical and policy priorities and practices to be more responsive to ethnic minority populations.